4 Effective Exercises For Using Role-Playing As A Sales Training Tool

 3. Continue this through your group.

 The point?
-Sales teams learn to listen and focus on what people are saying rather than considering their response.
+Sales teams learn to listen and focus on what people are saying rather than considering their responses.

 Objection Handling

-All sales professionals have to deal with objections, so you probably already know that there is an objection for absolutely everything.
-In particular, these common sales objections often fall into these six categories; price, timing, value, competitor relationships and hesitation.
+All sales professionals have to deal with objections, so you probably already know that there is an objection to absolutely everything.
+In particular, these common sales objections often fall into these six categories: price, timing, value, competitor relationships, and hesitation.

-Therefore, this role-playing exercise is excellent for practising a rapid-fire objection response.
-More so, it allows your sales team to support each other by listening to each other’s ideas and empathise with the same experience of being frustrated by objection handling.
+Therefore, this role-playing exercise is excellent for practicing a rapid-fire objection response.
+More so, it allows your sales team to support each other by listening to each other’s ideas and empathizing with the same experience of being frustrated by objection handling.

 So how does it work?